 You might be looking for “bad credit loans guaranteed approval”.
-However, according to the FTC: Legitimate lenders never “guarantee” or say that you are likely to get a loan or a credit card before you apply, especially if you have bad credit, no credit, or a bankruptcy.
+However, according to the FTC: legitimate lenders never “guarantee” that you’ll receive a loan or credit card before you apply.
+This is especially true if you have bad credit, no credit, or a bankruptcy.

-So, we want to be clear that the lenders below do not offer bad credit loans with guaranteed approval, but they do specialize in lending to people with a bad credit score.
-These bad credit loans definitely come at a cost.
+So, we want to be clear that the lenders below do not offer bad credit loans with guaranteed approval.
+However, they do specialize in lending to people with a bad credit score.
+These bad installment credit loans definitely come at a cost.
 While these are not payday loans, they are similar and still come with high interest rates and short repayment periods.

-While we can not guarantee approval, we can refer you to some loan providers that are more likely to lend to people with a bad credit score.
-Keep reading to find out more about bad credit personal loans and what other financing choices may be available to you.
+We cannot guarantee approval.
+However, we can refer you to loan providers that are more likely to lend to people with a bad credit score.
+Keep reading to find out more about bad credit personal loans and other financing options that may be available to you.

 Bad Credit Loans: Almost Guaranteed Approval